neha-oo1/YouFinder/README.md

 ```
 (if any error in installing dlib then try this)

-To Check Python Version Type in cmd
+Check Python Version Type in cmd
 ```python
 python --version
 ```
+And then

 For Python 3.7..
 ```python
 pip install https://github.com/Murtaza-Saeed/dlib/raw/master/dlib-19.19.0-cp37-cp37m-win_amd64.whl